 Writing: Writing assignments will give you repeated practice in all phases of the writing process: prewriting, organizing, writing, revising, and editing.
 This class requires a minimum of 8000 words, at least 4000 of which must be in revised final draft form.
 Writing assignments will correspond to the readings and will increase in difficulty as we move through the semester.
-All assignments must be in MLA format and are due in class.
-Unstapled papers will not be accepted.
+All assignments must be in MLA format and are submitted through Canvas.